 Sharing their virtuosic sounds, Brayden and his brother, Brock, perform as the only touring bass/piano duo in the nation, L’Ambizioso Duo (LAmbiziosoDuo.com).
 Sponsored in part by the Minnesota Arts Council, the Duo has reached hundreds of thousands of people all around the nation.
 The Duo was recently featured on PBS’s “Celebration of Music” television program.

 Outside of music, Drevlow is a GE/Ronald Reagan Presidential Scholar, Eagle Scout, and Master Freemason.
 He serves as Ambassador to the USA/Canada for the Republic of Užupis in Eastern Europe.
+He enjoys pushing the boundaries of adventure, from fire-breathing to scuba-diving to skydiving.
 In his spare time, he is an avid traveler, active church organist, Ambassador for the Arthritis Foundation, maintains a private music studio, and enjoys spending time with his musical family of 13.

 In addition to piano, Brayden is a skilled violinist, performing on his great-great-grandfather's violin.
 The violin originates in Germany from a doctor on horseback who gave it to Brayden's then 10-year-old ancestor, Osmos, in whom he "saw great potential."
 While the exact age of the family heirloom is unknown, it is estimated to be over 150 years old.
 A dark espresso brown and slightly larger than average violin, it has a rich broad sound, and is truly one of a kind.
 On the violin, Drevlow has performed in the Bemidji Symphony Orchestra, Greater Grand Forks Symphony Orchestra, Minot Symphony Orchestra, and Minnesota All-State Orchestra, among others.